asayers/redux/README.md

 ### How it works: Recording a trace

-When redux runs a rule, it creates two files: a temp file for the script to write to, as explained above; and a "tracefile".
-So in our example, it would create the following files:
+When redux runs a rule, it creates  a "tracefile" for recording the job's dependencies.
+So in our example:

+* The target file is `foo/bar.txt`
+* The script is `default.txt.do`
-* `foo/.redux_bar.txt.tmp`
+* The script writes to a temporary file at `foo/.redux_bar.txt.tmp`
-* `foo/.redux_bar.txt.trace`
+* And the tracefile lives at `foo/.redux_bar.txt.trace`

-As the script runs, it records a "trace", which is a log of the files it read as it ran.
-Specifically, whenever you run `redux`, it writes a line into the tracefile recording the hash of the given file.
+Whenever the script runs `redux`, a line will be written into the tracefile recording the given file and a hash of its current contents.

 When the script finishes, redux renames the temp file, as explained above.
 It also adds one final line to the tracefile, recording the hash of the produced